FrankMike/bitcoin-installer/README.md

 - At least 500GB of free disk space (for a full node)
 - A reliable internet connection

+### macOS
+- macOS 10.15 (Catalina) or later
+- Administrator privileges
+- At least 500GB of free disk space (for a full node)
+- A reliable internet connection

 ### Windows
 - Windows 7 or later (Windows 10/11 recommended)
 - Administrator privileges